 The problem statement that this paper addresses, is to construct a fast and accurate farm power forecasting model, which captures the temporal dynamics of the wind inflow as well as the behaviour of the farm power controller.
 A deep learning now-casting power model is trained solely with SCADA data from the wind farm itself.
 Therefore, this farm power model is unique and independent from any weather forecasting data.
 In a multi-component pipeline, this single farm power model can be interfaced with multiple weather forecast services (from third-party providers) to forecast the wind farm power over multiple time horizons.
 The proposed model is capable of forecasting the farm power in a few milliseconds on PC, and this with an accuracy that surpasses the accuracy of other state-of-the-art data-driven models.
-This demonstrates that the proposed farm power forecasting model can be used for applications that require both simulation of the farm power controller and fast power forecasting, such as, for example, in a reinforcement control setting where fast evaluations of many possible controller actions are required.
+This demonstrates that the proposed for applications that require both faster than real-time farm power forecasting and